April 2016 E-News from Diversity and Inclusion

 be submitted to the Diversity Award Selection Committee in care of Karen Roth, Director,

-Multicultural Activities, 216 Campus Center by Friday, April 22, 2016.
+Diversity and Inclusion, 216 Campus Center by Friday, April 22, 2016.
 Nomination letters should address the nominees achievements in one of these four

 Criteria: (Nominee(s) may satisfy one or more of the following criteria.)